-Yes, Philadelphia is almost 40% cheaper compared to New York City.
+Yes, Philadelphia is about 40% cheaper compared to New York City.

 Philadelphia vs New York: What’s the Difference?

-While many people consider Philadelphia and New York to be very similar, there are actually several cost-of-living differences.
+While Philadelphia and New York are both major cities, there are several cost-of-living differences.

 We’ll compare two upscale neighborhoods to give you an idea of the cost differences between the two cities.